RenderKit/embree/doc/src/api.md

   ----------------------------------- ----------------------------------
   Layout                              Description
   ----------------------------------- ----------------------------------
-  RTC_MATRIX_ROW_MAJOR                The 3×4 float matrix is layed out
+  RTC_MATRIX_ROW_MAJOR                The 3×4 float matrix is laid out
                                       in row major form.

-  RTC_MATRIX_COLUMN_MAJOR             The 3×4 float matrix is layed out
+  RTC_MATRIX_COLUMN_MAJOR             The 3×4 float matrix is laid out
                                       in column major form.

-  RTC_MATRIX_COLUMN_MAJOR_ALIGNED16   The 3×4 float matrix is layed out
+  RTC_MATRIX_COLUMN_MAJOR_ALIGNED16   The 3×4 float matrix is laid out
                                       in column major form, with each
                                       column padded by an additional 4th
                                       component.
   ----------------------------------- ----------------------------------
   : Matrix layouts for `rtcSetTransform`.

-Passing homogenous 4×4 matrices is possible as long as the last row is (0, 0, 0, 1).
-If this homogenous matrix is layed out in row major form, use the `RTC_MATRIX_ROW_MAJOR` layout.
-If this homogenous matrix is layed out in column major form, use the `RTC_MATRIX_COLUMN_MAJOR_ALIGNED16` mode.
+Passing homogeneous 4×4 matrices is possible as long as the last row is (0, 0, 0, 1).
+If this homogeneous matrix is laid out in row major form, use the `RTC_MATRIX_ROW_MAJOR` layout.
+If this homogeneous matrix is laid out in column major form, use the `RTC_MATRIX_COLUMN_MAJOR_ALIGNED16` mode.
 In both cases, Embree will ignore the last row of the matrix.